 As we all know and also discussed in our blog “CAT paper pattern & tricks” - CAT is the most competitive exam in India for admission to prestigious colleges to pursue post-graduation in management courses.
-Since CAT is taken by more than 2 lac students and only few of them are able to clear it to get into their dream college, there must be something different those FEW must be doing during their preparation.
+Since CAT is taken by more than 2 lac students and only a few of them are able to clear it to get into their dream college, there must be something different those FEW must be doing during their preparation.

-CAT exam consists of application of very basic concepts of maths and logical reasoning and English.
-The main motto to conduct the exam is to identify candidates who are real good in applying the concepts they know.
+CAT exam consists of the application of very basic concepts of maths and logical reasoning and English.
+The main motto to conduct the exam is to identify candidates who are really good in applying the concepts they know.
 To learn and understand the concept thoroughly is not the only requirement this exam asks for.
 How good you are in understanding the requirement of question and with all your resources (of concepts obviously) how quickly and accurately you serve it is the question.

 There are many students who are master in concepts of CAT and can solve any type of question of quant & LR & DI but take more than 10 minutes to solve only 1 question.
 CAT requires you to think accurately & quickly enough to go past others.
 This development of thinking comes out of practice.
 One must acquire knowledge and solve CAT level questions ‘n’ number of times.
 Discuss with their teachers, take assistance and keep practicing.
 Only practice can help you develop this thinking and tune your mind to that level.